kakserpom/php-sqlx-rs/README.md

 ```

 Note that the direction constants (`OrderBy::ASC` and `OrderBy::DESC`) are just strings (`'ASC'` and `'DESC'`) and
-you can pass strings from user input (case-insensitively); incorrect strings silently defaults to `ASC`.
+you can pass strings from user input (case-insensitively); incorrect strings silently default to `ASC`.

 So this code works: